-Exploring the Environments of Modernity is a seven part series featuring the scholarly participants of a symposium held earlier this year.
-Martin Premloi highlights how the keynote’s themes can apply to one of the summer’s most popular films.
+Exploring the Environments of Modernity is a series featuring the scholarly participants of a symposium held earlier this year.
+In this post, Nicole Welk-Joerger discusses the human-animal boundary through the recent passing of Koko the gorilla.

 A recap from the Philadelphia Science Festival’s Science Carnival, which brought hundreds of families, educators, and passersby in conversation with PPEH and Data Refuge fellows at the specially-designed “Is it Science or is it Art” booth on the Benjamin Franklin Parkway.

 The Eastwick Oral History Project documents the rich history and complex cultural life of Eastwick — a vibrant community in Southwest Philadelphia.
 The neighborhood’s history is marked by deep connections to the landscape and waterways, as well as experiences of displacement and environmental injustice.

 PPEH welcomes two new scholars to our intellectual community at the University of Pennsylvania: Kristina Lyons (Assistant Professor of Anthropology and Environmental Humanities) and Ben Mendelsohn (2018-2019 Mellon Postdoctoral Fellow, Penn Program in Environmental Humanities).
 Each comes to the program with exciting scholarly projects, excellence in teaching, innovative research approaches, and visions for public engagement in Philadelphia and beyond.